 While oral conscious sedation doesn't usually make a patient unconscious, it can make them drowsy enough to sleep during the procedure.
 Many patients do not have any memory of their dental procedure after the effect of the sedation wears off.

 General anesthesia is used to make a patient unconscious.
-Anesthesia is usually recommended for patients with limited comprehension, serious behavioural challenges and/or with high sensitivity to pain.
+Anesthesia is usually recommended for patients with limited comprehension, serious behavioural challenges and/or high sensitivity to pain.

 Our team of dental professionals prioritizes quality dental care for your children with utmost safety and comfort, always.